 It is developed from the Month End Value Stock Watchlist screening program and identifies Investment Grade Value Stocks trading at least 15% below their 52-week high.

-Candidates must also meet the price selection criteria outlined in The Brainwashing Of The American Investor: The Book That Wall Street Does Not Want YOU To Read.
+Candidates must also meet the price selection criteria outlined in The Brainwashing Of The American Investor.

-The fewer IGVSI equities at bargain prices, the stronger the market as "Smart Cash" accumulates in the equity bucket of your portfolio.
-As the list of bargain stocks grows (indicating market weakness), portfolio "Smart Cash" should finding its way back into the market.
+The fewer IGVSI equities at bargain prices, the stronger the market as "Smart Cash" accumulates in MCIM portfolios.

 What's that all about?
-Check your copy of "Brainwashing" or contact an authorized Market Cycle Investment Management practitioner
+Check your copy of "Brainwashing" or contact Steve at the number provided below.

 Click for Details --> Join My Linked In Network